Noah-Huppert/alligator-wasm-alloc/README.md

 Then run `./c-test`.

 # Design
+Alligator attempts to perform allocations and de-allocations memory in constant time, with the goal of being well suited for real time WASM applications.

 ## Memory Limit
 This allocator is designed to allocate no more than 2 GB of memory.